-According to Fandor, immigrant filmmakers subvert the Hollywood gaze with these films, creating a more global outlook in its place.
+According to Luís Azevedo in a video essay for Fandor, immigrant filmmakers subvert the Hollywood gaze with these films, creating a more global outlook in its place.
 In a new series, the streaming service is highlighting the work of three Mexican directors — Alejandro G. Iñárritu, Alfonso Cuarón, and Guillermo del Toro — and how their work “can humanize the underrepresented in the current political climate.”
 The first video focuses on Iñárritu’s filmography, as well as the difference between the local and tourist perspective in cinema.

 A notable aspect of Iñárritu’s “Death Trilogy” (Amores Perros, 21 Grams, and Babel) is how each film showcases stories that seldom get told in mainstream films: a teen living in the slums, a heartbroken mother, a deaf Japanese girl.
 In presenting them to audiences, especially American audiences, Iñárritu had to find some sort of common ground.
 Ideally, “the goal is to translate something that is foreign into something an audience can understand without oversimplifying.”
 Babel exemplifies this as the film takes place across four countries with four different storylines all united through the universal theme of suffering.